renasami/portfolio/content/pages/style-guide.md

 ---
-title: Style Guide
+title: My Works
 subtitle: >-
   The style guide provides you with a blueprint of default post and page styles.
   The style guide is also a great reference for suggested typographic treatment and styles for your content.
-img_path: images/style-guide.jpg
+img_path: images/swim.jpg
 seo:
   title: Theme Style Guide
   description: A reference for suggested typographic treatment and styles for your content